thediveo/thediveo.github.io/docs/art/storybook-autodocs-canvas-mui-theming.md

 ```

 We can now select which theme to use for rendering our components in our
-stories, using the "change background" menu button at the top left of an
+stories, using the "change background"[^theme-button] menu button at the top left of an
 automatically generated story:

 ![autodoc canvas theme selection](_images/storybook-autodoc-theme-light.png)